hazelcast/hazelcast-jet-reference-manual/docs/100_Preface.md

 ## Typographical Conventions

-Below table shows the conventions used in this manual.
+The below table shows the conventions used in this manual.

 |Convention|Description|
 |:-|:-|